jessicamarsha/Blue-mart-database-system/README.md

 This project was developed as part of the Database course in the Bachelor of Informatics Engineering program at Sam Ratulangi University.

-The project implements a relational database system for Blue Mart using MariaDB and SQL.
+My contribution included implementing the database using MariaDB and SQL.

-This repository is shared as part of my academic portfolio to showcase my contribution to the project.
+This repository is shared as part of my academic portfolio.

 ## Technologies